 2. Sydney Harbour Bridge

 The Sydney Harbour Bridge, also known as the Coathanger, was the best-known landmark of the city before the construction of the Opera House.
 Giant double piers support it at every end.
-It was constructed in 1932 and is still the world’s biggest steel arch bridge, joining the harbor’s south and north shores in 1 curve rising above the water.
+It was constructed in 1932 and is still the world’s biggest steel arch bridge, joining the harbour’s south and north shores in 1 curve rising above the water.

 The bridge has eight lanes for road traffic and two railway lines, which vary according to the traffic flow.
-Increasing bridge traffic resulted in the construction of the harbor tunnel in the year 1992 to lessen congestion.
+Increasing bridge traffic resulted in the construction of the harbour tunnel in the year 1992 to lessen congestion.
 However, motorcycle riders could still drive over the bridge if they want to see the blue-water views for no cost at all.

 3. Circular Quay Harbor Cruises

-Constructed by convict labor in the Cove of Sydney, the bustling Circular Quay is currently the home to the city’s main ferry terminal.
+Constructed by convict labour in the Cove of Sydney, the bustling Circular Quay is currently the home to the city’s main ferry terminal.
 Thousands of commuters visit the area during peak hours.
 Restaurants and café lovers can be seen along the waterfront, and street performers along the sunny walkways entertain locals and visitors.

 Another option is to walk from Circular Quay to visit other well-known attractions.
 Simply go south on the waterfront promenade to see the Sydney Opera House and to the Royal Botanic Gardens, at no extra cost.
 In addition, a short walk heading north directs to the Bridge of Sydney Harbour and the historic area of the Rocks.